tgmars/flshell/README.md

 2. Unable to enter unallocated directories.

 ### Coming features/To do
-1. Dump directories utilising tsk recover
-2. Do error handling
-3. Confirmation prior to dumping files
+1. listChildren() to return on a string slice rather than string to save effort & memory expanding functionality.
-4. Gather more information on current directory and display it back to the user (timestamps, filesize?)
+2. Gather more information on current directory and display it back to the user (timestamps, filesize?).
-5. Huge code cleanup
+3. Search for files by timestamps.
+4. Add method to Item struct to get a 'pwd' equivalent.